 If you have a long list of applicants, choosing the most qualified person is generally your best option.
-But if the only adequate applicant has an unflattering mark on their rental and credit history, you’ll need to decide if it’s worthwhile to rent to that person or to move on and re-advertise, possibly leaving the unit empty and uncompensated.
+But if the only adequate applicant has an unflattering mark on their rental and credit history, you’ll need to decide if it’s worthwhile to rent to that person.
+If you decide that it is not in your best interest to rent to that person, move on and re-advertise your space.
+This could mean leaving the unit empty.

-A Rental Application will allow you to properly access that risk by reviewing their credit history, rental history, and employment history or source of income, but you can add safeguards by reviewing any issues with the application with the applicant, asking for a guarantor, a higher security deposit, a shorter lease term, and direct or postdated payments.
+A Rental Application will allow you to properly access that risk by reviewing credit, rental, and employment histories.
+You can add safeguards by reviewing any issues with the application with the applicant, asking for a guarantor, a higher security deposit, a shorter lease term, and direct or postdated payments.